BiancoRoyal/node-red-contrib-iiot-opcua/README.md

 [![ISA95](images/logoRAMI40blue.png)](http://www.plattform-i40.de/)

 * v3.x is now LTS version until Oktober 2019 (branch 3.0)
-* tested with Node.js v10 and Node-RED v0.19
+* tested with Node.js v10 and Node-RED v1.0
-* based on node-opcua v0.4 (OPC UA v1.03)
+* based on node-opcua v0.7 (OPC UA v1.03)
-* extendable with node-opcua-isa95

 **If you like that contributor's package for OPC UA, then please give us your star at [GitHub][3]!**